top of page

 You can also use a plain FLUFFY SNOOD or any soft cloth to cradle your hamster in for comfort and security.

-The following information is extremely important, not only for the wellbeing of the hamster but also for your relationship with it, going forward.
+Not only for the wellbeing of the hamster but also for your relationship with it, going forward.

 Pet shops and rescue centers can be extremely stressful places for hamsters: loud, smelly, noises from other animals, etc. (and in shops there is often also constant interference and even rough handling by staff).
 Therefore, many hamsters we get from these situations can be extremely traumatised, anxious, and stressed.